scaleway/serverless-functions-python/README.md

 **Do I need to deploy my function differently?**

-No. This framework does not affect deployment nor performance.
+No, this framework does not affect deployment or performance.

 ## 🧑‍💻 Development